FreeLCS FAQ

 The picture below demonstrates the latter case: very low overall loudness and a relatively short part that is very loud.

 Most of this audio is at about -42 LUFS and the last part is at about -20 LUFS.
-That is 22 LUFS difference.
+That is a 22 LUFS difference.
 R128 has a relative gate that discards measurements 10 LU below calculated loudness.
 In this case it means that loudness is only calculated from the last loudest part of the audio and measurements from all other parts are discarded.
 If loudness is now adjusted up to -12 LUFS then limiting is needed or peaks will overshoot.
 Limiting the last part of the audio lowers total loudness because only the last part affects overall loudness.
-FreeLCS limiting works like this:

 Files like these needs to be prepared for a high target loudness by eliminating too wide loudness variations.
 FreeLCS is not a multi purpose compressor and it will not handle gracefully extreme cases like this.